Psychoeducational Assessments in Edmonton & St. Albert

 • Discuss the implications for your child's learning and development

-• Answer all your questions and address your concerns
+• Answer your questions and discuss your concerns

 • Collaboratively develop strategies and interventions for home and school